nuejs/www/blog/introducing-nue-css/index.md

 </div>
 ```

+Naming things and minimalism go hand-in-hand.
+The more names you have, the more complex your design system API.
+In most cases, the component name is all the naming you need.

+Simple means lean and well-organized CSS that is easy to maintain and scale.
+There's less room for errors: no global namespace issues, no local breaking points, and no consistency issues.

 [.hero-quote]
   > “Less, but better”

   — **Dieter Rams** • The grandfather to Apple's design

+The simpler you design the system, the better.
+The fewer colors, font weights, elements, components, and variants you have, the better.

 ## 3. No CSS-in-JS layer needed